tsingmessage/tsingmessage.github.io/_news/announcement_1.md

 related_posts: false
 ---

-My paper 'Projection-wise disentangling for fair and interpretable learning' is accepted for MICCAI 2021.
+My paper 'Projection-wise disentangling for fair and interpretable learning' is accepted in <a href="https://www.miccai2021.org/en/">MICCAI 2021</a>.